 If you’ve not done so already, take those first few steps, gather information, review and test solutions in the marketplace, and of course document your institution’s path to sustainable compliance with the Travel Rule.

 BitAML offers cryptocurrency compliance advisory services to cryptocurrency businesses.
-If you have questions about Travel Rule compliance, or AML compliance generally, you can contact us using the form below to schedule a free consultation:
+If you have questions about Travel Rule compliance, or AML compliance generally, you can contact us to schedule a free consultation:

 This article was originally published on Medium under the title “Crypto can’t ignore the FATF travel rule (and doesn’t need to).”
 It has been republished here with minor edits.